EarlyByrdTeam/megatron-site/index.md

   </figcaption>
 </figure>

-### <a id="meta_learn"></a>Meta Learning
+### <a id="meta_learn"></a>Meta Learning Algorithm

 <div style="text-align: justify;  margin-bottom:2em">
-We adopt a meta-learning framework to enable rapid adaptation to novel tasks with limited labeled data.
+We adopt a meta-learning framework (Finn et al., 2017) to enable rapid adaptation to novel tasks with limited labeled data.
 The goal is to learn a set of meta-parameters \(\theta\) that capture shared structure across tasks, facilitating few-shot learning on unseen tasks.
 In our setup, tasks are drawn from a distribution \(\mathcal{T}\), where each task \(T_i\) corresponds to a distinct dataset.
 To simulate a few-shot learning scenario, we employ an episodic training paradigm for each task in every meta-epoch.
 For each task, we sample a fixed number of examples from its training set to form the support set, which drives task-specific adaptation of the base model, and sample a fixed number of examples from the validation set to form the query set, on which the meta-model is evaluated.
 By using a fixed number of support and query examples per task, we ensure that each episode is standardized, which is particularly beneficial when tasks have varying numbers of samples.
 This standardization prevents tasks with larger datasets from dominating the meta-training process and allows the meta-model to learn representations that generalize across tasks of different sizes.
 </div>

 #### <a id="meta_training"></a>Meta Training